-Once the Department approves the completed Special Education Assessment Report, the educational agency will research and select evidence-based strategies to address the root cause for the identified priority areas.
+The educational agency will research and select evidence-based strategies for improvement in the identified priority areas.
 These areas may look at:

-- Identifying and prioritizing professional learning that promotes high-leverage special education practices. - Exploring ways to improve the IEP process and progress monitoring. - Ensuring students with disabilities' access to the evidence-based language and literacy practices and interventions included in Ohio's Plan to Raise Literacy Achievement. - Assisting at-risk students with additional instructional or support services to help obtain a high school diploma.
+- Identifying and elevating professional learning that promotes high-leverage special education practices. - Exploring ways to improve the IEP process and progress monitoring. - Reducing exemptions from the consequences of state assessments and overidentification of students with specific learning disabilities. - Ensuring students with disabilities' access to the evidence-based language and literacy practices and interventions included in Ohio's Plan to Raise Literacy Achievement. - Assisting at-risk students with additional instructional or support services to help obtain a high school diploma.

-Plan for Implementation
+Step 3: Plan for Implementation